jankiny/hexo-ai-abstract/README.md

   maxTokens: 5000
 ```

+**Note: **
+If `enable` is set to 'on', it indicates that the plugin is in test mode.
+For posts that are expected to generate AI abstract, the `aiAbstract` property should be added to their Front-Matter and must be ensured to be empty.

 This plugin will upload `data.content` to the AI service to generate an abstract when you save a post without `excerpt` [Front-Matter](https://hexo.io/zh-cn/docs/front-matter).
 The abstract will then be used to construct the excerpt.